RalliShubham/automated-call-transcription-live-dashboard/README.md

 - Outcome Prediction: The system uses machine learning models to predict the likelihood of successful issue resolution and customer satisfaction based on historical data from previous calls.

 - Real-time Analytics with Looker: The results from sentiment analysis, tagging, and predictions are displayed on a dynamic Looker dashboard.
 This dashboard provides real-time insights into customer service operations, helping managers make data-driven decisions.

+- Sends a live message via incoming webhooks to slack too!

 ## Technologies Used
 - Python: Core language for scraping, data processing, and machine learning model development.